mm61-delwp/risk_attribution/README.md

 **Map of cell contribution to Bayes net house losses (log scale symbology):**
 ![image](https://user-images.githubusercontent.com/100050237/231621018-7c33b135-18ab-4578-b883-cf2134675703.png)

-### 2. Treatable Spread Risk - grid cell treatable contribution to house losses
+### 2. Treatable Spread Risk - treatable contribution to house losses

+The spread risk method demonstrated above tells us about the contribution of each part of the state to house loss risk.
+It can't be used for prioritising fuel treatment by planned burning, as it does not consider whether the risk can be mitigated by planned burning.

+    * drop grid cells where treatability = 0
+    * sum phx_contribution and bn_contribution to burn units (or other geographic units as required)